nccer-org/update-route53/README.md

 update-route53
 ======
-Script to update AWS Route 53 record set upon EC2 instance startup.
+Script to update AWS Route 53 record set on startup of Lightsail instance.

-The public IP address given to an EC2 instance changes after an instance stops and starts again.
+The public IP address given to a Lightsail instance changes after an instance stops and starts again.
 This causes any Route53 recordsets to become instantly outdated.
 An easy fix is to use (VPC) Elastic IPs, which stick with the EC2 after a restart; however, [you can only have 5 per region](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html#using-instance-addressing-limit) and need a good excuse when asking Amazon to increase it.

-So, to get around this limitation, with the help of some other articles, I created a procedure that allows each EC2 instance to update their IP address to its corresponding Route53 recordset.

 ### Table of Contents
 &nbsp;&nbsp;[Pre-requisites](#1-pre-requisites)